DemoFest Frequently Asked Questions

 Will you send me more information if I am accepted?

 Absolutely!
-If your project is accepted, we’ll send you complete instructions on set-up times, technical options, and more in advance of the event.
+If your project is accepted, we’ll send you complete instructions on how to access the virtual platform, engage with attendees, and more.

 What technology do I need to present?